RetroDECK/ES-DE/INSTALL-DEV.md

 `%EMULATOR_` - This utilizes the emulator find rules as defined in `es_find_rules.xml`.
 This is the recommended way to configure the launch command.
 The find rules are explained in more detail below.

 `%CORE_` - This utilizes the core find rules as defined in `es_find_rules.xml`.
 This is the recommended way to configure the launch command.

+`%HIDEWINDOW%` - This variable is only available on Windows and is used primarily for hiding console windows when launching scripts (used for example by Steam games and source ports).
+If not defining this, the console window will be visible when launching the game.
+It needs to be placed first in the command tag.

 Here are some additional real world examples of system entries, the first one for Unix: